The Summit at Snoqualmie: Summit 2030

 In April 2022, the Summit at Snoqualmie released the Summit 2030 plan, and is the "Future of Your Home Mountain."
 They said that between 2022 and 2030, there will be many major improvements, "enhancing the experience from Summit East to the top of Alpental."
 The plan has 5 major projects: Summit Transformed, Summit Summers, ForeverProject, Alpental Aspect, and Easier Escapes.

 Summit Transformed

 Summit Transformed is arguably the largest and most important of the five projects.
 It includes lift upgrades, more snowmaking, and lodge upgrades.

 The Alpental Aspect

-Alpental is best known for it's expert terrain in contrast with intermediate runs under the cliff, but its lifts are aging and capacity is very low.
+Alpental is best known for its expert terrain in contrast with intermediate runs under the cliff, but its lifts were aging, and capacity is very low.
+They announced 2 new lifts and one lift upgrade.
+The Sessel chairlift was completed in the summer of 2023 and the addition of new chairs on Armstrong Express were also completed in the same year.
+Internationale, a lift that leads from the top of the Sessel lift to the Upper Mountain, was built in the summer of 2024.
+In 2025 the ski resort closed early in order to replace the 2-seat Edelweiss chairlift with a new, higher capacity one.

 Summit Summers

 Originally, the Summit at Snoqualmie was a winter resort, but integrated some summer activities like music and scenic lift rides.
 The Summit continues to plan on opening new summer activities.